vaslyb/vaslyb.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-test
 I am a Ph.D. student in the field of Symbolic AI and Deep learning.
 I aim to combine classical artificial intelligence techniques with new state-of-the-art deep learning techniques to build interpretable and robust AI  models.
 My goal is depicted in my current work where I combine knowledge graphs and machine learning models (XGBoost, Support Vector Machine) with deep learning models in order to solve categorization tasks.
 I also have some familiarity with the process of creating datasets, a research that is crucial for the development of trustworthy AI models.

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.